Ryu Hayabusa: Dead or Alive series

-Ryu is additionally a player character in the Dead or Alive games, which take place chronologically years after the Ninja Gaiden series.
-He is written into the events of each of the Dead or Alive fighting tournaments, starting with the 1996 original game, in which he receives an invitation to the inaugural Dead or Alive tournament which he participates in while searching for fellow ninja, Kasumi, after she broke shinobi code and ran away from her village to get revenge on Raidou who crippled her brother, Hayate.
-Ryu is the primary protagonist in the 1999 sequel Dead or Alive 2 where he canonically wins the second championship upon learning beforehand that an interdimensional creature named Gohyakumine Bankotsubo, escaped the Tengu world and joined the tournament to wreak chaos on the human world.
-Ryu rescues Kasumi from the Dead or Alive Tournament Executive Committee's (DOATEC) Germany facility, where she was being used as a test subject for the organization's Super Human Development project.
-Ryu later comes across his lost friend Hayate.
-Ryu then destroys Tengu to save the world from his would-be plot, winning the second tournament.
+Ryu is a player character in the Dead or Alive games, which take place chronologically years after the Ninja Gaiden series.
+Starting with the 1996 original game, in which he receives an invitation to the inaugural Dead or Alive tournament which he participates in while searching for fellow ninja, Kasumi, after she broke shinobi code and ran away from her village to get revenge on Raidou who crippled her brother, Hayate.
+Ryu is the primary protagonist in the 1999 sequel Dead or Alive 2 where he wins the second championship upon learning beforehand that an interdimensional creature named Gohyakumine Bankotsubo, escaped the Tengu world and joined the tournament to wreak chaos on the human world.

 In Dead or Alive 3 (2001) he faces off against Hayate, who has become the newest leader of the Mugen Tenshin ninja clan, as well as aiding both Hayate and Ayane against the Omega empowered Genra.
 In Dead or Alive 4 (2005), Ryu joins fellow clansmen and other members of the Mugen Tenshin clan to stop the corruption within DOATEC by assaulting and detonating their "Tritower" headquarters.
-Victor Donovan's hired assassin Christie attempts to stop them, until she is distracted by Helena Douglas, allowing the ninjas to succeed in destroying the building.
 Ryu returns in 2012's Dead or Alive 5 as he aids Hayate and Ayane in their battle against Donovan's new organization, MIST, who plans to sell modified soldiers to various militia around the world.
-When Hayate is captured, Ryu sends his falcon to send a message to Kasumi in order to summon her to battle.
-When she frees Hayate, the four of them destroy the MIST laboratory.
 As Ryu sense the resurrection of Raidou set up by MIST is approaching in Dead or Alive 6, Ryu warns Kasumi about this referred threat, with MIST’s new target to resurrect Raidou as an undead cyber ninja by kidnapping both of his illegitimate daughters, Ayane, and Honoka.
 He was approached by the princess of the Tengu world Nyotengu, proving his might as a man who ended Bankotsubo’s crime, sparring her and tells her to leave human world, satisfying her as well.
-Whereas Hayate, Kasumi and Ayane goes after resurrected Raidou, and Helena goes after Raidou’s resurrector NiCO, Ryu, alongside Bayman and Marie Rose watching over Honoka recovering.